-Industrial vegetation management is necessary for public safety and system reliability.
-Managing industrial vegetation requires a variety of weed control methods.
+Rights-of-way vegetation management is necessary for public safety and system reliability.
+Managing rights-of-way vegetation requires a variety of weed control methods.
 Each method offers advantages and disadvantages, and no single method can be used for all weed control problems.
 The most economical and effective program with the least environmental disturbance can be developed through the integration of several control methods.